LatusBio/HD_Model_NatComm_Publication/README.md

 ### Therapeutic intervention

 At the specified intervention age, a fraction of neurons (transduction rate) receive the therapeutic modification.
-In treated neurons, the mutation rate is reduced by the MSH3 knockdown percentage, producing a modified rate matrix Q_treated with lower expansion rates.
+In treated neurons, the mutation rate is reduced by the somatic instability reduction percentage, producing a modified rate matrix Q_treated with lower expansion rates.
 Treated and untreated neurons are then simulated independently for the remainder of the lifetime.

 ## Citation